tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

     apt-get install build-essential python-dev libffi-dev libssl-dev libyaml-dev python-virtualenv

+If this fails you may have to install the needed packages one after the other.
 On OS-X, install pip and virtualenv as described below.
 If you want to compile the dependencies yourself, you'll also need to install Xcode and its command-line tools.